Alternative Job Search Websites

 You’re probably familiar with this one because it’s so popular.
 The features are quite good, and there’s a lot of listings.
 Do include it in your list, but not as the only place you look.

 Google does a good job of finding most of the job listings online so you can try many custom searches there.
-From there, you can click to get alerts for new postings that meet your search criteria.
+From there, you can click to get email notifications for new postings that meet your search criteria.
 Google also offers free instructions for online job search.

 Note: There are far more than these and you have to find the places that feel right for you.
 I hope these will be a good starting place.

-Wait, Do You Even Know What Career You Want?
+Wait, Do You Know What You Want?
 Or What You Have to Offer?

 You need to start with knowing you before you can find the right match for you.